AfaGaming/newsletter-signup/README.md

 # newsletter-signup
 This is a website to sign up for my newsletter.
+While making this, I learnt about APIs.

-You can view the website here: https://sore-pear-cormorant-sock.cyclic.app/
+You may view the website here: https://sore-pear-cormorant-sock.cyclic.app/